-Buying or selling a house can be a daunting undertaking for most people.
-Luckily, you can rely on real estate agents or Realtors to help you avoid any pitfalls in the process.
+From buying, to selling, and moving to a new house, these can all be a daunting undertaking for most people.
+Luckily, you can rely on real estate agents or Realtors to help you avoid any pitfalls in the process especially when it’s your first time home buying.

 It is crucial, however, to pick an agent who is experienced and trustworthy.
 When interviewing potential realtors, look out for these red flags: